Mendham Borough, New Jersey: Geography

 According to the United States Census Bureau, the borough had a total area of 5.98 square miles (15.49 km^{2}), including 5.93 square miles (15.36 km^{2}) of land and 0.05 square miles (0.13 km^{2}) of water (0.84%).

 Nestled on the northern end of the Somerset Hills, the borough is completely surrounded by the larger Mendham Township along with Bernardsville in Somerset County to the south.

 An unnamed pond in the borough is the source of the Passaic River.
 The North Branch Raritan River also originates in the borough.

+As of 2026, the borough is a member of Local Leaders for Responsible Planning in order to address the borough's Mount Laurel doctrine-based housing obligations.